monguri/UE4ProceduralSkeletalMeshDemo/README.md

 This repositry includes the assets and source code files of Third Person template of UE4.
 They are under the license which Epic Games Inc determined.

+The source code files below Plugins/SPCRJointDynamics are copied from https://github.com/SPARK-inc/SPCRJointDynamicsUE4.
+They are under the license which that repository defined.

 The assets and source code files which is originaly made on this project is under MIT license.